Mercerenies/a-turtles-troll/README.md

 ### Version 1.8

 * Pufferfish rain on all players at noon
+* Taking fall damage causes the Slowness and Confusion effects
 * Pillagers spawn with crossbows named "AK47" which have Quick Charge V
 * Lava spreads further in the overworld and the End